aiverson/constellation/doc/whitepaper/sections/intro.md

 However, the resulting data structures and associated algorithms tend to be far slower than native implementations, as they are hampered by significant amounts of indirection, computation, and runtime overhead.
-Languages featuring conventional template systems are capable of defining highly efficient extrusive data structures but completely lack the ability to create intrusive data structures.
-Constellation looks to make the creation of both intrusive and extrusive data structures cleanly and efficiently.
-Additionally, most of the implementation code between the two is interchangeable, allowing the data structures themselves to be used interchangeably in a majority of common use cases.
+Languages featuring conventional template systems are capable of defining efficient extrusive data structures but completely lack the ability to create intrusive data structures.
+Constellation looks to make the creation of both intrusive and extrusive data structures clean and efficient.
+Additionally, most of the implementation code between the two is reusable, allowing the data structures themselves to be used interchangeably in a majority of common use cases.